Fair Processing Notice

 This means that you can question decisions made about you by a computer, unless its required for any contract that you have entered into, required by law, or you have given your agreement to this form of processing.

-You have the right to complain about any matter relating to our service, including how we use your personal data:
+You have the right to complain about any matter relating to our services, including how we use your personal data.

-- If you wish to complain about our use of your personal data you may complain to the UK Information Commissioner’s Office (ICO)
+If you wish to complain about our use of your personal data you should complain to our Information Governance Officer in the first instance.
+You may also complain to the UK Information Commissioner’s Office (ICO).

 Transferring information oversees